 Still in Eastport, but away from the high-priced real estate, are the locally-loved Boatyard Bar and Grill (400 Fourth St), catering to sailors with seafood specials as well as families who prefer pizza; and Davis’ Pub (400 Chester Ave), a super-casual and dog-friendly institution in a walkable neighborhood.

 Courtesy of Miss Shirley's.

-Notable brunch options in other Annapolis neighborhoods are Evelyn’s, an instant hit in West Annapolis at 26 Annapolis St. named after the owner’s young daughter.
-Serving breakfast and brunch daily from 7 am to 3 pm, Evelyn’s is ideal for singles or families looking for classics as well as some surprises, and sweet service.
+Notable brunch options in other Annapolis neighborhoods are Evelyn’s, an instant hit in West Annapolis at 26 Annapolis St., named after the owner’s young daughter.
+Serving breakfast and brunch daily from 7 am to 3 pm, Evelyn’s is ideal for singles or families looking for classics as well as some surprises and sweet service.
 Outdoor tables; well-behaved dogs welcome.
 Miss Shirley’s Café (1 Park Place) is the reigning queen of over-the-top brunches, notable for their size as well as substance.
-Reservations not accepted, so prepare to wait for weekend brunches.
+Reservations are not accepted, so prepare to wait for weekend brunches.
 Eggscellence, oddly located in a strip mall (2625 Housely Rd), is a decorous destination that describes itself as a “brunchery.”
-Jars of house-made jams decorate the tables, breakfast mains include a choice of house made biscuits or muffins and service is A+.
+Jars of house-made jams decorate the tables, and breakfast mains include a choice of house-made biscuits or muffins, and service is A+.

 See you out and about for brunch in Annapolis!

 Images courtesy of VisitAnnapolis.org, Iron Rooster, Galway Bay, Blackwall Hitch, Boatyard Bar & Grill, Miss Shirley's Café